datalad/datalad-remake/examples/fmriprep-resample/README.md

 ## How to install

 Install `datalad-remake` extension, as described [here](https://github.com/datalad/datalad-remake/tree/main?tab=readme-ov-file#installation).
+Make sure that you have a valid GPG key and that you have successfully configured Git for commit signing, as described [here](https://github.com/datalad/datalad-remake/tree/main?tab=readme-ov-file#requirements).

 ## How to use